10 tips for flying with your musical instrument

 Even if you come across some temptingly reduced liquids in the Duty Free section, don’t let them anywhere near your instrument case.

 8. Put some ‘Fragile’ stickers on the case

 “Ensure that there are plenty of ‘Fragile’ stickers on the case and that it is clearly labelled with your contact details,” the ISM says.

-It’s less likely that your instrument will get pushed around if it’s covered in these bad boys – so go wild with those bright red Fragile stickers.
+It’s a lot less likely that your instrument will get pushed around if it’s covered in a bunch of bright red Fragile stickers.

 9. Bring documentation